-In our every day world of form, I am amazed and thrilled at how love stands as the most omnipresent and powerful element of all.
+In our every day world of form, I am amazed and thrilled at how love will always stand as the most omnipresent and powerful feature of all.
 For me, it shows up in a myriad of ways, depending on not only the object of love, but also the perspective of the “lover.”

 Since all paths begin and end with the Self, I’ll start with how we may show love for ourselves.
 If you can look at yourself in the mirror and say, “I love you,” then chances are that you take care of;

-So, when I love myself I am set up to and supported in loving my dear ones, including my spouse, children, and pet.
+So, when I love myself I am set up to and supported in loving my dear ones, including my family, friends and pet.
 As a woman, I may pamper my spouse with that unbidden cup of coffee first thing in the morning, preparing a nice meal, deep listening to his accounts of his day, sharing a love letter or welcoming sexually intimacy.
-I understand that men often show their love in demonstrative ways such as fixing their partner’s car, doing the dishes, taking turns with childcare or taking their spouse out for a nice meal.
+I understand that men often show their love in demonstrative ways such as fixing their partner’s car, taking turns with childcare or taking their spouse out for a nice meal.

 I show my love for my child by doing my best to keep my “stuff” from clouding the way that I treat and react to her.
 In my clarity, I am then able to be emotionally available and appropriately responsive to her needs.
-Interestingly, much of my journey with my daughter has been about holding her potential in faith and love, while letting go of her judgment or my need to be physically and emotionally connected with her.
+Interestingly, much of my journey with my daughter has been about holding her vast potential in faith and love, while letting go of her judgment or my need to ‘fix’ her.
+She has taught me acceptance.

 As far as the planet goes, I support the will and consciousness of those who hold the well-being of Mother Earth and all life dear.
 My part, here, includes simple things like recycling my waste and not littering.
 Lately, I’ve been picking up garbage on my daily walk with my dog.
 I make that fun in thinking of it as a bit of a ‘treasure’ hunt:-)

-Ultimately, I show my love for the ‘transcendent,’ aka God, Allah, Infinite Divine Mind, or Spirit (and hence myself as ‘God in action’) by doing all of the above.
+Ultimately, I show my love for the ‘transcendent,’ aka God, Allah, Infinite Divine Mind, Expanding Universe or Spirit (and hence myself as leading edge in form - ‘God in action’ if you will) by doing all of the above.
 Since there is, in essence, no separation in anything on an energetic level.
 When I truly understand that seamless connection, I am conscious of living in the moment and being thankful for being alive.
 I meditate and give thanks for my blessings, including my freedom and safety, my needs always being met, my loved ones (family and friends, divine family – angels and guides, power animals - and my pet, Phoebe), my health and wellbeing, my abundance and the beautiful, relatively safe part of the world that I call home.

 I also understand that love for Spirit can show up as having a deep appreciation for the wonder and magic of nature.
 When I spend conscious time in nature’s cathedral, I drink in the nourishment of this divine space - fresh air, the blessings of animal life, the amazing variety of colours, the rich smells, the touch of a breeze and the warmth of the sun.
 Some people pray and find connection to the divine in a church.
 Others sacrifice themselves on the altar of service in its many forms.
 That sense of sacred purpose is sometimes the bridge to a sense of profound in-tune-ment and wholeness too.
 It’s all good.